maj34/maj34/README.md

 ## Hi There 👋
-Hello, I'm MinJeong Ma, dreaming of becoming a **AI Developer** specializing in Computer Vision :)
+Hello, I'm MinJeong Ma, dreaming of becoming a **AI Developer** specializing in Multimodal Learning :)

-I graduated from Kookmin University in August 2023, major in **AI Big Data & Management**, and minor in Computer Science.

 I'm currently studying in a master's degree in the **DSBA Lab** at Korea University, and am expected to graduate in August 2025.

-I am interested in **Vision-Language, Image Anomaly Detection, Self-supervised Learning**, etc. related to Computer Vision.
+I am interested in **Image-Text Retrieval, Visual Question Anwering, Image/Video Captioning**, etc. related to Vision-Language.

 <br/>